KULL-Centre/papers/2021/CG-IDPs-Tesei-et-al/single-chain/code/README.md

 ### Usage

-To run a single-chain simulation, install [Miniconda](https://conda.io/miniconda.html) and make sure all the required packages are installed by issuing the following terminal commands
+To run single-chain simulations, install [Miniconda](https://conda.io/miniconda.html) and make sure all the required packages are installed by issuing the following terminal commands

 ```bash
     conda env create -f environment.yml